What is a Ceramic Ball Bearing?

 - applications that requre higher speeds, longer life, and lower friction

-Full Ceramic Bearings
+What are Full Ceramic Bearings?

 Full Ceramic Bearings are often the answer for extreme environments, such as high temperatures, corrosive chemicals, steam, and hard vacuum.
 These bearings have both the inner and outer rings in addition to the rolling elements manufactured from ceramic material.
 Like the balls in hybrid bearings, the rings in full ceramic bearings are typically manufactured from silicon nitride, Si3N4, or zirconia, ZrO2.
 Retainers in full ceramic bearings are typically made from high-performance plastics such as PEEK or PTFE.
 Full complement versions are also available.